 (Contact your web host if you get error messages)

-You can also easily remove a subdomain using the cPanel Subdomains feature.
+You can easily remove subdomains using the Subdomains panel.

-To delete your subdomain, go to Subdomains > Modify a Subdomain, then locate the domain you want to delete and click Remove …
+To delete subdomains, go to Subdomains > Modify a Subdomain, then locate the subdomain to be deleted and click Remove …

 The subdomain will be removed …